Ozath/ot-harjoitustyo/documents/brainstorming.md

 ### Sudoku Solver (src/solver)

-Finds a solution to the sudoku grid.
+Find a solution to the sudoku grid.
-- Find one solution
-- Find all possible solutions
+- Find one solution or all possible solution (given puzzle might not be unique).

 ### Sudoku Editor